 A mammoth and impressive structure carved out of a single rock, the Kailashnath, or Kailasa, temple is the 16th cave among the 34 stunning caves of Ellora.
 Believed to be built in the eighth century, this majestic temple is built in the Pallava style.

 Adi Kumbeswarar Temple, Tamil Nadu

-The majestic Adi Kumbeswara Temple was build in the 7th century by the Chola dynasty, with later additions and modifications by subsequent kings.
+The majestic Adi Kumbeswara Temple was built in the seventh century by the Chola dynasty, with later additions and modifications by subsequent kings.
 The complex is spread over an area of 30,181 square feet, and the eastern tower is the tallest, which stands at 128 feet (11 stories high).
 During the months of February and March, the festival of Masi Magam is ceremoniously celebrated.

 Badami Cave Temples, Karnataka

-An intriguing mix of Hindu, Jain, and Buddhist cave temples, the Badami Temples were built in the 6th century.
-Made in the style of Badami Chalukya architecture, these are all manmade in Badami sandstone.
-There are six caves – the first three are based on Hindu mythology; the fourth one is dedicated to Jainism, and the fifth one is a Buddhist cave.
+An intriguing mix of Hindu, Jain, and Buddhist cave temples, the Badami Temples were built in the sixth century.
+Made in the style of Badami Chalukya architecture, these are all man-made in Badami sandstone.
+There are six caves—the first three are based on Hindu mythology; the fourth one is dedicated to Jainism, and the fifth one is a Buddhist cave.
 The sixth one was discovered last year in 2015 and has Hindu carvings.

 Connect with like-minded people on our premium trips curated by local insiders and with care for the world

 Since you are here, we would like to share our vision for the future of travel - and the direction Culture Trip is moving in.